UKDynasty/ukdynasty.github.io/bylaws/index.md

 | 4th | 3rd |
 | Undrafted | 4th |

 If a team doesn't have the pick required to compensate, they can offer a pick from a higher round.
 Only picks for the next rookie draft are valid compensation - future picks don't count.
+Therefore, teams must have at least one available pick in the next rookie draft to make a claim for a player.

+If the team claiming the player has multiple picks available in that round, then it's up to that team to decide which pick to give up as compensation.

 ## 2. SCHEDULE